A walk from Paddington to Camden Market

 Café Laville offers a bella vista of Little Venice and an appropriately Italian menu.
 But if this is a little early in the walk, you could hold off until you get to Camden Market, where the whole world’s foods await you.

-On the opposite side of the canal, some 200 yards further on, you’ll see the Church of St Mary’s at Paddington Green, with its prominent ‘needlepoint’ spire.
+On the opposite side of the canal, some 200 yards further on, you’ll see the Catholic Apostolic Church, with its prominent ‘needlepoint’ spire.
 Its unusual design and history has resulted in it being given a Grade l listing.

 Straddling the canal ahead of you is the Café Laville.
 It serves excellent brunch, lunch and dinner and its large windows give a pleasant view back along the water towards Little Venice.
 The café is built over the entrance to the Maida Vale tunnel; almost a quarter mile-long, the soil and rubble that was removed whilst it was being excavated was transported just half a mile away and used for the building of Lord’s cricket ground.